rokkro/earthviewpaper/README.md

 2. Place a shortcut to the script in your startup folder (enter ```shell:startup``` in Run to access).

 ##Todo:
-1. Look into adding support for XFCE, LXQT, Deepin, and MATE 1.16 (GTK3).
+1. XFCE and LXQT.
-2. MacOS support, Maybe BSD support?
+2. MacOS support, BSD?
 3. Test stuff.